ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    existence of a report does not imply the occurrence of a sensitive event.
 1. Aggregators can deny service by refusing to respond to collection requests or aggregate share requests.
-1. Collection requests may leak information beyond the collection results.
-For example, the Poplar1 VDAF {{!VDAF}} can be used to compute the set of heavy hitters among a set of arbitrary bit strings uploaded by Clients.
-This requires multiple evaluations of the VDAF, the results of which reveal information to the Aggregators and Collector beyond what follows from the heavy hitters themselves.
-Or the result could leak information about outlier values.
-This leakage can be mitigated using differential privacy ({{dp}}).
+1. Some VDAFs could leak information to either Aggregator or the Collector beyond what the protocol intended to learn.
+It may be possible to mitigate such leakages using differential privacy ({{dp}}).

 ## Sybil Attacks {#sybil}